mtorpey/wooden-ships/3-advanced.md

 more sails than normally used in battle.

-1. Like battle sail speed, each ship has a full sail speed that is given on each ship\'s counter.
+1. Like battle sail speed, each ship has a full sail speed that is given on each ship's counter.
 There are three full sail speeds: 5, 6, and 7.
-The following diagrams give a ship\'s movement allowance at full sail in relation to wind attitudes:\
+The following diagrams give a ship's movement allowance at full sail in relation to wind attitudes:\
     ![speeds under full sail](files/fsspeeds.gif){width="377"
     height="194"}
-2. Note in each ship\'s log each full Sail movement allowance per attitude.
+2. Note in each ship's log each full Sail movement allowance per attitude.
 3. All rigging hits scored on full sail ships are doubled.
 4. Any ship which loses the entire first section of rigging immediately